My Off-Season Training w/ Cooper Kupp (Part 2)

 Read Part 1

-In Part 2 of this series will dive deeper into what an athlete profile is, the specific athlete profiling tests we use and the what/how/why of each test.
+In Part 2 of this series will dive deeper into what an athlete profile is, the specific athlete profiling tests we use and what/how/why of each test.
 As a reminder about our thought process… In an era where data is abundant, it is vital to appreciate that; if everything is “important” then nothing is important.
 To the same degree… if everything is a KPI then nothing is a KPI.
 Measure what matters and don’t get lost in big data.
 This concept allows us to stay focused, keep the goal wand not develop paralysis by analysis.

 The Profile & Tests

-Simply put, an athlete profile is a culmination of relevant Key Performance Indicators (KPIs) that help build a better context of who the athlete is and their strengths and weaknesses.
+Simply put, an athlete profile is a culmination of relevant Key Performance Indicators (KPIs) that help build a better context of whom the athlete is and their strengths and weaknesses.
 As I mentioned previously, the goal of the athlete profile is to “take a look under the hood” and gather objective information on Kupp’s current ability levels.
 The complete athlete profile gives us a robust look at the meaningful bio-motor qualities that support elite performance and below I will dig deeper into each test.

 Man with running posture